dazinator/Changify/README.md

                                     .Build(out var producerLifetime);
 ```

-You should keep a reference to this `IDisposable` alive somewhere in your application (probably alongside the token producer itself),
+You should keep a reference to this `IDisposable` alive somewhere in your application (probably alongside the token producer itself is best),
 as it represents the lifetime of the producer that you built.
-In the example above, this `IDisposable` does precisely nothing when disposed.
+In the example above, this `IDisposable` does precisely nothing when disposed..
 However in more advanced scenarios like the ones shown below,
-some sources of change may come with `IDisposable`s that need to be disposed of when you are no longer interested in them.
+some sources of change that you tilise with the builder, may come with their own `IDisposable`s that need to be disposed of when you are no longer interested in them.
-For example, if you include an event handler as a source of change, then the handler needs to be removed from the event when it is no longer required.
+For example, if you include an event handler, then the handler should be removed from the event when it is no longer required.
-Disposing of the `producerLifetime` ensures any IDisposables that the token consumer no longer needs are disposed.
+Disposing of this `producerLifetime` will ensure any necessary cleanup like this is done.

 ## What else can I do

-The builder has other methods to incorporate signals from other sources and areas, common in applications.
+The builder has other methods to incorporate signals from other sources common in applications.

-The following will go through each one, skip to the bottom to see a code sample showing all of these methods used on a builder.
+Skip to the bottom to see an example of the entire api surface so far.

-1. Include your own custom change tokens:
+1. Include your own custom change tokens from somewhere.

 ```csharp
  .Include(()=>new MyCustomChangeToken())